codeurjc-students/2025-GestionTuristica/README.md

 ### Images

-- Room images: Each room has an image which is shown in the rooms reservation page
+- Room images: Each room has an image which is shown in the rooms reservation page of the hotel they belong to
-- Hotel images: Hotels can have multiple images, one that'll be shown in the hotel searching page and the rest can be seen in the hotel detail page
+- Hotel images: Hotels can have multiple images, one will be shown in the hotel searching page and the rest can be seen in the hotel detail page

 ### Graphs